-He is very knowledgeable in the requirements to certify and re-certify detection K9 teams, and has over sixteen years of experience in training detection K9s.
+He is very knowledgeable in the requirements to certify and re-certify detection K9 teams, and has over nineteen years of experience in training detection K9s.
 His knowledge base for training is utilizing the passive-response and food-reward system.
 He also has worked with K9s that are ball/toy-driven, and is able to adapt his training methods to the teams which are ball/toy-motivated, or aggressive indicators.
 Jordan is currently working on expanding his business into other areas of detection-based K9 training, including the development of programs for utilizing detection K9s in areas of private sector business.